Hol1999/Hollyrecipewebsite/_posts/2021-03-06-what-are-ebooks-and-what-formats-can-they-take.md

 ~ What are eBooks: eBooks are the electronic version of a physical printed book that became popularised in the later years of the 1990s.
 At the start of its product life cycle, the publishing industry saw it as a **huge** threat that could potentially have been the end of the printed book, but luckily that wasn't the case.
 I *also* doubt this will happen even in the future, however, some types of media has seen a huge increase in digital sales in comparison to print like Manga and Manwha/Webtoons.
 Nowadays publishers even release their new titles and lists with an eBook alternative with relatively low expenditure and it is not especially difficult to convert the physical format into eBook format.

 Furthermore, technology has been created to support and enhance the reading experience of eBooks like that of the *Kindle* and the *Kobo*.
-I recently saw one of the older versions of the Kindle in my grandparents' house - it was very outdated and have to say I've quite biased to the physical paperback format.
+I recently saw one of the older versions of the Kindle in my grandparents' house - it was very outdated, and completely drained of colour in its dark grey fashion, and have to say I've quite biased to the physical paperback format.

 ~ Anyways, how can we distribute eBooks:

 Well, this is done via the internet or in-built apps on smartphones, devices etc. Everyone has their own preference in locating eBooks.
 For example, my mother has actually during lockdown, started to use her county's public library app and has enjoyed reading this on her smartphone instead of going to the physical library, stating that it's convenient and easily available.
-Whereas, I consume eBooks when locating material for my university coursework usually via Google Books or specialist webpages that allows institutions to access material.
+Whereas, I consume eBooks when locating material for my university coursework usually via Google Books or specialist webpages that allows institutions to access the material.
 Moreover, for a couple of years now I have read my international media, i.e. Manga, both in physical format as well as online on legal distribution sites like *Lezhin* and *Tapas*.

 In terms of marketing your eBook for distribution, you should:

 1. Promote it on your website (as I have done, see my navigation bar at the top of my home screen: tornbetween).
-2. Promote it on different social media i.e. Instagram, Twitter, Facebook (preferably with a lot of hashtags, so it's easier to reach your target market due to their sites impressive algorithms).
+2. Promote it on different social media i.e. Instagram, Twitter, Facebook (preferably with a lot of hashtags, so it's easier to reach your target market due to the referenced sites impressive algorithms).
 3. Reach out to campaigns, influencers, newspapers etc anyone that you would think would be interested in promoting your eBook in exchange maybe for a free copy.

 ~ What formats do eBooks take: There are a vast array of different formats, but for our module, we'll be using the widely used ePub3 (which was launched in 2011). ePub3 USPs are said to be due to its reflowable nature and its compatible with lots of different media screens.